-Disney’s Animal Kingdom Lodge Resort is by far the most spectacular of all the Disney Deluxe resorts.
+Disney Animal Kingdom Lodge Resort is by far the most spectacular of all the Disney resorts.
 There are many reasons why Animal Kingdom Lodge is so popular among guests, but probably the most important of what sets this resort apart from other Disney resorts is that it is set on a 43-acre wildlife preserve.

-Each of these also has it’s own restaurants and pools, but the main hub of Animal Kingdom Lodge is Jambo House.
+Each of these sections also has it’s own restaurants and pools, but the main hub of Animal Kingdom Lodge is Jambo House.

-Animal Kingdom Lodge Resort: Jambo House
+Animal Kingdom Lodge Jambo House

-Designed by architect Peter Dominick, known for the Fort Wilderness Lodge, this resort makes you feel as if you are really stepping foot in an East African national-park lodge.
+Designed by architect Peter Dominick, known for the Fort Wilderness Lodge, Animal Kingdom Lodge Jambo House makes you feel as if you are stepping foot in an East African national-park lodge.

 Animal Kingdom Lodge Jambo House Rooms